alphagov/government-digital-strategy/README.md

 ```
 ./local-build.sh
 ```

+This compiles everything into the `built` folder.
+To view it locally, run `ruby server.rb` and head to `localhost:8080`.

 # Production Build Script

 The local-build script is great for viewing locally but doesn't do any of the performance stuff we want - minifying CSS, JS and so on.
 The production build script does.